 The Metropolitan Tour will introduce you to five of the top research institutions in the country located in five of America’s best college cities.
 And we mean college cities—not just college towns.
 These locations have far more to offer than collegiate football and the attractions on Main Street.
 Internships, research opportunities, K-12 education, medical, graduate, and law schools, professional sports, festivals, and world-class cuisine all abound in these locations.

-Come learn about SMU, The George Washington University, Tulane University, Northeastern University, University of Miami and New York University as we team up to introduce prospective students to the academic, interdisciplinary and social experiences possible at each of our six unique institutions.
+Come learn about SMU, The George Washington University, Tulane University, Northeastern University and University of Miami as we team up to introduce prospective students to the academic, interdisciplinary and social experiences possible at each of our five unique institutions.
 Join admission representatives from each school while we share the unique aspects of our schools and cities as well as tips for the application process.

 George Washington University is the only university to hold commencement on the National Mall

 Northeastern University has an underground tunnel network that connects ten of our buildings, making walking to class in the winter much easier!

 Southern Methodist University was one of the first five universities to offer a human rights undergraduate major

 Tulane was ranked #1 on Princeton Review's 2017 "Most Engaged in Community" list

 George Washington University is ranked #1 for both internship opportunities and politically active student body